MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 # Bugs and Suggestions

-I'm still working on this.
-I welcome suggestions on how to make it simpler or more efficient.
-You can use the github issues tracker to comment on things if you like.
+I welcome suggestions on how to make this simpler or more efficient.
+You can use the github issues tracker or post to my YouTube channel if you find bugs or have feature requests.